 A cataract is the clouding of the lens inside the eye, causing blurry or hazy vision and sensitivity to glaring light.
 There has never been a better time to have cataract surgery because of all the vision improvement options available.
-Once you have decided to have cataract surgery you and your doctor will work together to decide what type of artificial intraocular lens (IOL) is right for you.
-VisionFirst Eye Center was the first in Alabama to offer the revolutionary bladeless laser cataract surgery using the LenSx femtosecond laser.
+To our patients throughout the Birmingham area, once you have decided to have cataract surgery you and your doctor will work together to decide what type of artificial intraocular lens (IOL) is right for you.

 Cataracts develop slowly and painlessly and you may not realize your vision is changing.
 Symptoms of cataracts include the following:

 - Blurred vision

 - Double vision

 Cornea shape differs from person to person and astigmatism is very common.
 Astigmatism occurs when the cornea or windshield of the eye is not perfectly round.
 A common description is that a cornea with astigmatism is shaped more like a football than a basketball.
 Astigmatism causes blurry vision that can be corrected with glasses, contact lenses, refractive surgery, or at the time of cataract surgery.